 Adrian is an interactive media designer, developer, and educator.
 Working primarily through the creation of compelling stories through emergent gameplay and systems oriented design, he is fascinated by the intersection of games and education.
 While not working at Starfire, he is a freelance designer and developer working with a number of clients, from startups to art galleries.
 He obtained his Master's of Fine Arts in Digital Arts and New Media at the University of California, Santa Cruz, with an emphasis in Playable Media.
 He completed his undergraduate education at the University of California, San Diego with a major in Interdisciplinary Computing in the Arts and a minor in Computer Science.

 Karen has a B.S. degree from Stanford University in Management Science and Engineering with a focus in Organizations, Technology, and Entrepreneurship.
-Before joining the Starfire team, she worked as a product manager on mobile applications at a technology company.
+Before joining the Starfire team, she worked as a product manager for mobile applications at a technology company in Silicon Valley.
 Growing up, Karen was both an avid babysitter and tutor and she loves the opportunity to share her passion for STEAM with kids of all ages through Starfire's after school programs.
 Outside the office, Karen loves to read philosophy and psychology books, travel the world, play soccer, and pet as many dogs as possible.

 PhD Student, Electrical Engineering and Computer Engineering, University of California, Santa Cruz